timheilman/latin/README.md

 Latin, you can start with one of the searches below and append any tags from the sidebar with ctrl or command click, or your own search terms from among what you've already studied.

+### What is "Correct?"

+This card design was to emphasize long-term reading comprehension via short reviews over the methodic introduction of grammar as Wheelock's itself is, hence there is a compromise to reference-forward all the later different usages of the same earlier-introduced forms on a single card, as soon as the earlier-introduced usage of the form is encountered in the text.
+That is, the entire textbook's answer to "What does this form mean?" is presented on a single card's back with a Chapter value of the earliest chapter in which that form was introduced with any meaning at all.

+Notes containing tags of the form chapter[0-9][0-9] are based upon material from more than one chapter in Wheelock's.
+If you wish, consider the card correct during review only when you can recall the usage of the Latin form on the front of the card as it has already been introduced as you proceed with the text.
+As you progress to successive chapters, you can search on each new chapter's tag and reschedule the matching cards at the beginning of the new card queue, and thereupon consider correct during review those cards you can recall both chapters' description of the same form's usage, etc.

+I also don't consider the English derivatives part of the memorization task, but still have them hidden alongside the Latin forms because they're too great a hint.

 ### Progressive Chapter Filter Searches